Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 1. Superior Performance

-According to MIT Management Professor Peter Senge: “If you want something really creative done, you ask a team to do it, instead of sending one person off to do it on his her own.”
-Groups make better decisions also solve problems incredibly complex and unclear problems.
+According to MIT Management Professor Peter Senge: “If you want something really creative done, you ask a team to do it, instead of sending one person off to do it on their own.”
+Groups make better decisions and also solve problems incredibly complex and unclear problems.
 Finally, groups share the workload among group members.

 2. Greater Member Satisfaction